Latest update on February 28, 2025

 The Simplification Omnibus packages are part of the horizontal factors to strengthen competition.
 They aim to simplify sustainability reporting standards and include key regulations such as the Corporate Sustainability Reporting Directive (CSRD), the Corporate Sustainability Due Diligence Directive (CSDDD) and the EU Taxonomy.
 The aim is to reduce regulatory complexity and increase Europe's competitiveness.

-We have compiled all known details on the omnibus packages and their impact on companies in this blog.
+We have summarized all the details known to date about the newly published omnibus package and the impact on companies in this blog.

 What are the Omnibus Packages?

 The Omnibus Packages are part of the flagship initiative "Five Horizontal Factors for Competitiveness", which together with three main pillars make up the newly published "EU Competitiveness Compass".
-The EU Compass aims to simplify sustainability requirements and thereby promote innovation, decarbonization, and security.
+One of the aims of the EU Compass is to simplify sustainability requirements and thereby promote innovation, decarbonisation and safety.

 Other packages currently planned, according to EU Compass, page 24 - 25 (with year):